 5. Client Concentration

-What it is: The percentage of revenue that comes from your biggest client(s).
+% of revenue from your biggest client(s)

 6. Average Payment Terms